 How Does Sedation Dentistry Work

-Below, you’ll find information about the three types of sedation dentistry and how they can work for you:
+Below, you will find information about the three types of sedation dentistry and how they can work for you:

-Oral Sedation / Conscious Sedation / Sleep Dentistry: Oral sedation is the next level of sedation for dentistry, and we administer it through a pill.
-Also known as “conscious sedation” and “sleep dentistry,” the medication puts you in a relaxed state, in which you’re partially awake.
-After your appointment, it will seem as if time flew by, and you’ll have little or no memory of what transpired, because the medication helps slow down your central nervous system.
+Oral Sedation / Conscious Sedation: Oral sedation is the next level of sedation for dentistry, and we administer it through a pill.
+Also known as “conscious sedation,” the medication puts you in a relaxed state, in which you’re partially awake.
+After your dental appointment, it will seem as if time flew by, and you will have little or no memory of what transpired, because the medication helps slow down your central nervous system.
 Oral sedation is a popular treatment with patients who have anxiety about shots or needles, have severe gag reflex issues, or have trouble tolerating dental procedures.
 After your appointment is over, you’ll need to have someone drive you home if you’ve had oral sedation.

 IV Sedation: Also known as “general anesthesia,” IV sedation is the highest level of sedation for dentistry.
-Many people are familiar with IV sedation for dentistry, because it’s commonly used when extracting wisdom teeth.
+Some people are familiar with IV sedation for dentistry, because it’s commonly used when extracting wisdom teeth.
 With IV sedation, you’ll be unconscious during the entire procedure.
 “IV” means “intravenously,” or through the veins.
-Our nurse anesthetist places an IV tube in your arm, through which the sedation medication is administered.
-During the complete dental procedure, your vital signs are always monitored, and after treatment is completed, you’ll need to have someone drive you home if you’ve had IV sedation.
+An IV tube is placed in your arm, through which the sedation medication is administered.
+During the complete dental procedure, your vital signs always monitored.
+After treatment is completed, you’ll need to have someone drive you home if you’ve had IV sedation.

 Not many dental practices in the Denver metro area offer all 3 types of sedation, but we do, which allows you – for each specific dental procedure – to choose the level of sedation that is the right fit for you!

 For more information, or to schedule a free sedation dentistry consultation, please reach out to the dental office near to you:

 Sedation Dentist Near Me